Macleod (Vic.)

 Macleod is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Macleod's dwelling structure, as per the latest Census, consisted of 76.7% houses and 23.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Macleod's dwelling structures, as per the latest Census report, consisted of 76.7% houses and 23.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Macleod stood at 38.7%, with mortgaged dwellings at 37.7% and rented ones at 23.6%.
-The median monthly mortgage repayment was $2,296, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Macleod was $396, compared to Melbourne metro's $390.
-Nationally, Macleod's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.
+The median monthly mortgage repayment was $2,296, higher than Melbourne metro's $2,000.
+Median weekly rent in Macleod was $396, compared to Melbourne metro's $390.
+Nationally, Macleod's mortgage repayments were higher at $1,863 and rents exceeded the national average of $375.

 Frequently Asked Questions - Housing